Manabender/Genealogy-UI-Project/README.md

 - Second-generation player units almost definitely will not be read correctly.
 I know they will be different.
 I do not yet know how.
 - The combat forecast may sometimes show the target as being able to counterattack even when they cannot.
 Specifically, I know that a silenced enemy will show as countering even though they are silenced and thus cannot.
 - The stats overlay may sometimes show at times when it probably shouldn't.
 This is why I provide a global toggle button to make it go away when it is unwelcome.
 Eventually, I aim for this global toggle to be unnecessary; the overlay when show when it is welcome and hide when it is not.

+# When reporting issues
+Issue reports are welcome and encouraged.
+When reporting an issue, it is tremendously helpful to attach a savestate at the place where the issue occurs.
+Savestates can be found at \[Your Bizhawk folder\]/SNES/State.